tofetpuzo/MERN/README.md

 Express.js and Node.js are considered the middle the server-side framework.
 The Express.js is embedded inside the Node.js server-side and is capable of using powerful tools embedded in it for URL routing and handling HTTP requests and responses.

-MongoDB is the final tier; this allows applications to store information
+MongoDB is a database and the final tier for web framework ; this allows applications to store information such as user profiles, contents, comments, uploads and events.
+The MongoDB stores information in JSON format which comes from REACT.js frontend side sent through the Express.js server, where they are processed and sent directly to MongDB for retrieval later.